How to Send Application Logs from EC2 to CloudWatch Logs

 sudo yum install -y awslogs

-You'll need to cd to the following file to modify the AWS region if you're not using the default region
+You'll need to modify the following file to change the AWS region if you're not using the default region.

 /etc/awslogs/awscli.conf

-open the awslogs.conf file to modify the configuration for the CloudWatch logs.
+Open the awslogs.conf file to modify the configuration for CloudWatch Logs.

 cd /etc/awslogs/